Pesaha Appam and Paal

 - The unleavened Bread or Pesaha Appam is to be cooked immediately after mixing.
 Do not keep it for long, as it will ferment.

 - You can add more small onions and garlic as per your taste.

-- You can add 1 tbsp rice powder instead of frying the rice and grinding to thicken the Paal.
+- For Pesaha Paal, add 1 tbsp rice powder instead of frying and grinding the rice and mix with hot water to thicken the Paal.

-- Pesaha Paal should be made in a new pot or a pot which is kept separately for this occasion.
+- Pesaha Appam and Paa lshould be made in a new plate/ pot or a plate/ pot which is kept separately for this occasion.

 - Cardamom is optional.

 - You can cut banana (yelakki/ Njalipoovan) and serve with Paal.